govau/content-guide/privacy.md

 ## Scope

 The [Australian Privacy Principles](https://www.oaic.gov.au/individuals/privacy-fact-sheets/general/privacy-fact-sheet-17-australian-privacy-principles) (APPs) set out in the [Privacy ACT 1988](https://www.legislation.gov.au/Series/C2004A03712) require the Digital Transformation Agency (DTA) to have a privacy policy.

 This privacy policy sets out the practices of the Guides team in the DTA in relation to handling personal information.

 The [Digital Transformation Agency has its own Privacy Policy](https://www.dta.gov.au/privacy-statement/) that also applies.

+### Purpose of this policy

 The purpose of this privacy policy is to:
   - clearly communicate the DTA’s practices for handling personal information